 The Company establishes an allowance for doubtful accounts on a specific identification method, considering changes in the financial position of a customer, when the Company believes the payment of a receivable is unlikely to occur.
-There was no allowance for doubtful accounts at December 31, 2016 and 2015.
+There was no allowance for doubtful accounts at December 31, 2017 and 2016.

-Accounts receivable also include estimates of the Company's contract drilling revenue earned during the year, but unbilled at year end.
-At December 31, 2016 and 2015, accounts receivable included \$1.7 million and \$1.5 million, respectively, of accrued revenues.
+Accounts receivable also include estimates of the Company's contract drilling revenue earned during the period, but unbilled at the end of the period.
+At December 31, 2017 and 2016, accounts receivable included \$6.8 million and \$1.7 million, respectively, of accrued revenues.